 On today’s date in 2011, Prince William, Duke of Cambridge, wed Catherine Middleton at Westminster Abbey in London, England.

 On the royal couple’s wedding day, before they exchanged their vows at Westminster Abbey “in regal pomp and enchanting splendour,” Canada Post issued two commemorative stamps.
-One was released at what was then the domestic rate and another at the international rate.
+One was released at what was then the domestic rate and the other at the international rate.